 What have we done so far?

-We have made good progress on preparing the five Development Plan Documents (DPDs) which will form the new Local Plan and will continue to work on key parts, including Part One: Strategic Policies & Land Allocations DPD & Part Two: Review of the Development Management and the Arnside & Silverdale AONB DPD.
+We have made good progress on preparing the six Development Plan Documents (DPDs) which will form the new Local Plan and will continue to work on key parts, including Part One: Strategic Policies & Land Allocations DPD & Part Two: Review of the Development Management and the Arnside & Silverdale AONB DPD.
 More details can be found below.

 What’s the timetable?